grueki/RFC913-SFTP/README.md

 1. Ensure the server is running
 2. Open a new command prompt
 3. Change directory to the `RFC 913/Client` directory
-4. Execute the 'test' script with `./test.sh` to start the test script
+4. Execute the 'TestClientServer' script with `./TestClientServer.sh` to start the TestClientServer script
-5. The client will execute the test cases shown below
+5. The client will execute the TestClientServer cases shown below

-The output of the test script is shown below.
-Each command is tested thoroughly and has multiple test cases associated with it in order to ensure the command is working as intended.
+The output of the TestClientServer script is shown below.
+Each command is tested thoroughly and has multiple TestClientServer cases associated with it in order to ensure the command is working as intended.

 ~~~
 1. User-id valid